dotnet/docs-maui/docs/user-interface/images/app-icons.md

 > [!TIP]
 > Use an SVG image as your icon.
 SVG images can upscale to larger sizes and still look crisp and clean.
 Bitmap-based images, such a PNG or JPG image, look blurry when upscaled.

 The base size is specified with the `BaseSize="W,H"` attribute, where `W` is the width of the icon and `H` is the height of the icon.
-The value specified as the base size must be divisible by 8.
 The following example sets the base size:

 ```xml
 <ItemGroup>